soeaver/caffe-model/README.md

-# Acknowlegement
+## Acknowlegement

 I greatly thank [Yangqing Jia](https://github.com/Yangqing) and [BVLC group](https://www.github.com/BVLC/caffe) for developing Caffe

-And I would like to thank all the authors of every cnn model
+And I would like to thank all the authors of every network.